igvarsity004/Azure-Yelp-Sentiment-Analysis/README.md

 ## Project Overview
 This project utilizes Azure tools to analyze **Yelp user reviews** and predict customer sentiment.
 The goal is to extract valuable insights from user feedback to help businesses understand customer experiences and improve their performance.
 The data pipeline integrates **Azure Data Factory**, **Databricks**, **Azure Synapse Analytics**, and **Azure Data Lake Storage** to process, analyze, and visualize review data efficiently.

+**Project Insights**: Understanding customer sentiment is crucial for businesses in competitive industries.
+By analyzing Yelp reviews, businesses can identify specific pain points, opportunities for improvement, and gauge customer satisfaction levels.
+This project not only demonstrates the technical process of sentiment analysis but also provides businesses with actionable insights that can be used for marketing, customer service, and product improvement.

 The key components of the project include:
 - **Data Ingestion**: Automating data collection from various sources using **Azure Data Factory**.
 - **Data Processing**: Using **Databricks** to preprocess and train a machine learning model on Yelp review data.